Crewe Alexandra F.C. Academy: History

 During the late 1980s, Gradi and club chairman John Bowler got the local council to contribute to the costs of an all-weather pitch on waste ground to the south of Gresty Road.
 This formed the starting point for a youth coaching facility managed by Bill Prendergast, which by the early 1990s was coaching 120 youngsters every week.
 In 1995, Crewe leased a 20-acre site at Reaseheath, near Nantwich, planning a £750,000 training and player development facility largely funded by transfer sales: since 1983, Crewe had raised £3 million in fees while expending just £200,000.
 A year later, in 1996, Crewe received a lottery grant to develop a youth coaching facility in nearby Shavington (which eventually replaced the Gresty Road all-weather pitch, removed during redevelopment of Crewe's main stand in 1999-2000).
 By 2015, player sales had generated over £20 million which had largely been invested in modernising Gresty Road and in developing its Academy set-up.
 Crewe was the only club outside the top two divisions to have a Category Two academy club.

 Players who passed through the ranks at Crewe include the England international players Geoff Thomas and David Platt and Welshman Robbie Savage, and Northern Ireland internationals Neil Lennon and Steve Jones (Platt was the most successful, totalling more than £20 million in transfers and captaining the England team).
 All these were youngsters signed from other clubs, but Gradi also had considerable success in nurturing Crewe's own trainees - notably full England internationals Rob Jones, Danny Murphy, Seth Johnson and Dean Ashton and Wales international David Vaughan.

 Over 100 former youth players have made it into the first team at Crewe.
 In April 2013, in the team's final game of the season, manager Steve Davis fielded a team whose starting 11 were all Crewe Academy graduates.
 This feat was repeated five years later by Davis's successor David Artell (formerly operations manager at the Academy) on 5 May 2018.

 In April 2022, Artell's immediate successor as Crewe manager, Alex Morris, became the first Academy graduate to manage the club's first team, with another graduate, Lee Bell, as assistant.
 Bell's predecessor as assistant manager, Kenny Lunt, was also an Academy graduate.
 In November 2022, after Morris stepped down for compassionate reasons to become assistant manager, Bell was appointed as Crewe manager, becoming the second Academy graduate to manage the club.

-In 2020–2021, Crewe's academy was ranked 11th highest of 82 in England and Wales, and was the highest ranked Category Two Academy, in terms of producing players who had made league appearances.
+In 2020–2021, Crewe's academy was ranked 11th highest of 82 in England and Wales, and was the highest ranked Category 2 Academy, in terms of producing players who had made league appearances.
 In 2021–2022, the academy climbed to 9th overall, ahead of Liverpool's academy.

+In April 2026, the club announced it was restructuring its academy operation due to increasing financial and operational demands, and would be transitioning to Category 3, from the beginning of 2026/27.